 Unfortunately, there’s no hard and fast answer to that question.
 Getting out could take a few days, weeks, or even months.

-5 Proven Ways to Get out of Sandbox Quicker
+5 Proven Ways to Get out of the Sandbox Quicker

-There are practical and effective steps you can take to free yourself from Sandbox.
-Your site won’t be affected forever, but you can expedite the process of getting out by following our tips below.
+There are practical and effective steps you can take to free yourself from the Sandbox effect.
+Of course, your site won’t be affected forever, but you can expedite getting out by following our tips below.

 Google provides troubleshooting instructions if your site is missing from Google Search.
-You can improve your site’s crawlability by submitting a sitemap and index request.
+In addition, you can improve your site’s crawlability by submitting a sitemap and index request.

 Increase User Traffic

-Increasing audience engagement helps you reduce the impact of Sandbox.
-Earning organic traffic signals to Google that your site is valid, relevant, and deserves high rankings.
-Implementing effective SEO practices helps users find your site, increasing traffic and Google’s perception of your site’s usefulness.
-This can be done through traditional marketing, sponsorships, and/or paid media.
+Increasing audience engagement helps you reduce the impact of the Sandbox.
+Earning traffic signals to Google that your site is valid, relevant, and deserves high rankings.
+This can be done through traditional marketing, sponsorships, and paid media.

 If your site isn’t ranking and you can’t seem to shake the effects of Google’s Sandbox, all is not lost.
-Capitalize on your social media to legitimize your site and earn the valuable traffic that helps your rank on the SERPs.
+Capitalize on social media to legitimize your site and earn valuable traffic that helps you rank on the SERPs.

 Active social channels allow you to keep your audience engaged, run ads, and build links to your website.

 Google ranks sites based on their E-A-T score.
 E-A-T stands for Expertise, Authority, and Trust.
 This score measures a site’s legitimacy and ranking power and might be your site’s most influential ranking factor.
-If your site can exemplify expertise, authority, and trust, then Google will remove your domain from Sandbox so you can earn the rankings you deserve.
+If your site can exemplify expertise, authority, and trust, then Google will remove your domain from the Sandbox.

 Addressing the Sandbox with Linchpin SEO

 Any halt in traffic or decrease in ranking is bad for business –– no matter what business you’re in.
-Don’t wait to address the issue if you think your site has been affected by Google Sandbox.
+So don’t wait to address the issue if you think your site has been affected by the Google Sandbox.
 The team at Linchpin SEO has decades of experience navigating Google and its many algorithm updates.
-Reach out to our team today so you can begin earning the rank and traffic you deserve.
+So reach out to our team today so you can begin earning the rank and traffic you deserve.